Amaya-2001/chat-app-using-React-js-and-Firebase/README.md

 <img src="https://user-images.githubusercontent.com/112056360/209935168-4349dbc6-747e-4db4-9b04-5ae685670f4f.png" width="150px" height="150px">
 </p>
-The frontend is from react and the backend is from firebase<br>
+The frontend is from react and the backend is from firebase

 ### `Features`
 <p>
 Can chat with others.<br>
 Images can be shared with app registrants.<br>
  </p>

 ### `In the future`
 A way to share file attachments is being built.<br>